 What makes this type of learning different is that it happens in a private context and is motivated by the need to improve a student’s situation at present or lead them to success in the future.

-Online tutoring can be a good way of working from wherever you may be, allowing you to keep a flexible schedule.
+Online teaching jobs can be a good way of working from wherever you may be, allowing you to keep a flexible schedule.

 So apply your knowledge to the demand!
 Be a Spanish tutor, offer a maths refresher course, help with exam preparation at GCSE and even A level, or teach the guitar.
 As long as you feel comfortable in teaching your subject and capable of answering your student’s questions, you can be a tutoring superhero!